Section 195 of TDS

 Section 195 of the Income Tax Act of 1961 specifies TDS regulations for nonresident payments.
 This section is essential for those making such contributions to comply with tax requirements.
 It primarily addresses rates, deductions, and consequences for business transactions with nonresidents.

-We concluded the post on Section 195 of the Income Tax Act 1961.
+We concluded our post on Section 195 of the Income Tax Act 1961.
 Please share your thoughts and opinions with us in the comment section below.

 FAQ

-Ans: To obtain relief under the DTAA, the resident country’s tax authorities must provide a tax residence certificate
+To obtain relief under the DTAA, the resident country’s tax authorities will provide a tax residence certificate which needs to be provided to the TDS deductor in India at the time of payment.